-Ultimately, when it comes down to the nitty-gritty, each person — no matter their race or gender — has to decide which is more important to them: Racial justice or “money & fame”.
+Ultimately, when it comes down to the nitty-gritty, each person — no matter their race or gender — has to decide what’s more important to them: Racial justice or “money & fame”.

 Who am I, and why am I writing this?

-I should’ve mentioned this in the 1st paragraph, but my name is Vic and I created two online petitions that created national conversations around this topic: The #NoKaepernickNoNFL petition in 2017, and the Maroon 5/Super Bowl halftime show petition in 2018.
+I should’ve mentioned this in the 1st paragraph.
+My name is Vic and I created two online petitions that created national conversations around this topic: The #NoKaepernickNoNFL petition in 2017, and the Maroon 5/Super Bowl halftime show petition in 2018.

 A total of 330,000+ people have signed these petitions.
 They are important to me because it centered around racial justice, money, fame, and a major sport Americans really love — football.